CORE 153 — Principles of Economics: Macro (3)

 ECON 356 — Economic Development and International Geography (3)

 Issues in development — population, land usage, transportation, industrialization, and natural resources — examined in various regions of the world.
 Particular consideration is given to the way in which a country’s geography affects its economic development.

 Wage and productivity theory, the historic development of institutions that inﬂuence the level of wages and employment, collective bargaining, and labor and social legislation.
 Prerequisite: ECON 112.

 ECON 358 — International Economics (3)

 The development of the theory of international specialization and trade, the questions of free trade and protectionism, an analysis of foreign exchange rates and balance of payments with an appraisal of international ﬁnancial institutions.
-Prerequisites: CORE 153 or ECON 112.
-Alternate years: offered 2011-2012.
+Prerequisites: CORE 153 or ECON 112. offered spring semesters

 ECON 359 — Industrial Organization and Public Policy (3)

 American anti-trust laws and their relation to economic theory, the problems of enforcement, and an investigation of government policy and regulation for various types of business, such as public utilities.
 Prerequisite: ECON 112.